codewithharine/flask-gsoc-starter/README.md

 pip install -r requirements.txt
 3. Run the application
 python app.py

-Open your browser and go to:
+Open your browser and visit:
 http://127.0.0.1:5000/

 Purpose
 This project is intended as a clean, beginner-friendly Flask starter to demonstrate web development fundamentals and open-source readiness.